AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

 **Rules**

-Now you are going to define rules to work with these data elements.
+Next, you are going to define rules to work with these data elements.

-1. Select **[!UICONTROL Rules]** from the left rail.
+1. In your tag property. select **[!UICONTROL Rules]** from the left rail.
 1. Select **[!UICONTROL Add Rule]**.
 1. In the **[!UICONTROL Create Rule]** screen, enter a name for the rule, for example `POI - Entry`.
 1. Select ![Add](https://spectrum.adobe.com/static/icons/workflow_18/Smock_AddCircle_18_N.svg) underneath **[!UICONTROL EVENTS]**.